-- following the procedures outlined in this policy and supporting guidance document PG505 - Supporting Children / young persons with Medical Conditions in School / DfE document "Supporting children / young persons at school with medical conditions", - retaining confidentiality within policy guidelines, - contacting parents / carers and/or emergency services when necessary and without delay,

-• if they have children or young persons with medical conditions in their class or group; understanding the nature of the conditions in order to adequately support them.
+- following the procedures outlined in this policy and supporting guidance document PG505 -Supporting Children/young persons with Medical Conditions in School / DfE document "Supporting children/young persons at school with medical conditions", - retaining confidentiality within policy guidelines, - contacting parents/carers and/or emergency services when necessary and without delay, - if they have children with medical conditions in their class or group; understanding the nature of the conditions in order to adequately support them.
 This information will be provided to them.

-The headteacher has overall responsibility for the development of IHPs for children / young persons with medical conditions.
+The head teacher has overall responsibility for the development of IHPs for children with medical conditions.
 The day to day management, production and oversight of IHCPs has been delegated to Ruth Howlett (SENCO).

-3.4 Our Parents / Carers.
+3.4 Our Parents/Carers.

-We expect that our parents / carers:
+We expect that our parents/carers:

-- will provide the school with sufficient and up-to-date information about their child / young persons medical conditions, - will be involved in the development and review of their child / young persons IHCP and may be involved in its drafting, - will carry out any action they have agreed to as part of the implementation of the IHCP, e.g. provide medicines and equipment. - are responsible for making sure their child / young person is well enough to attend school.
-Parents / carers should keep children / young people at home when they are acutely unwell. - will provide medicines and equipment in line with this policy and supporting guidance in PG505 - Supporting Children / young persons with Medical Conditions in School / DfE document "Supporting children / young persons at school with medical conditions" e.g. in original labelled containers, in date and sufficient for the child / young person's conditions, - will provide up to date contact information and ensure that they or another responsible adult are contactable at all times for if their child / young person becomes unwell at school, - will only request medicine or medical procedures to be administered at school when it would be detrimental to their child / young person's health or school attendance not to do so, - will provide written agreement before any medicines can be administered to their child / young person,
+- will provide the school with sufficient and up-to-date information about their child's medical conditions, - will be involved in the development and review of their child's IHCP and may be involved in its drafting, - will carry out any action they have agreed to as part of the implementation of the IHCP, e.g. provide medicines and equipment. - are responsible for making sure their child is well enough to attend school.
+Parents/ carers should keep children at home when they are acutely unwell. - will provide medicines and equipment in line with this policy and supporting guidance in PG505

+Supporting Children/young persons with Medical Conditions in School / DfE document "Supporting children/young persons at school with medical conditions" e.g. in original labelled containers, in date and sufficient for the child's conditions, - will provide up to date contact information and ensure that they or another responsible adult are contactable at all times for if their child becomes unwell at school, - will only request medicine or medical procedures to be administered at school when it would be detrimental to their child's health or school attendance not to do so, - will provide written agreement before any medicines can be administered to their child / young person.

-If an IHCP is required for their child / young person, it is expected that our parents / carers will work with our school and healthcare professionals to develop and agree it.
+If an IHCP is required for their child, it is expected that our parents / carers will work with our school and healthcare professionals to develop and agree it.